 Posted on January 8th, 2026

 A greeting card is a small time capsule.
 It holds handwriting, jokes, signatures, and details people don’t repeat in texts.
-That’s why preserving handwritten notes from loved ones feels so personal.
+That’s why preserving greeting cards with handwritten notes from loved ones feels so personal.
 It’s not about saving every card.
 It’s about saving the message.

 One smart way to start is to sort by meaning instead of date.
 Some cards matter because of the handwriting, the moment in life, or what someone said.
 Others are kind but not as meaningful.
 This approach makes the pile manageable and lets you focus on the cards that deserve space.